EUONYMUS continued

 The white fruits are produced in late summer/early autumn, splitting to reveal striking bright red seeds resembling the contrasting colours of Japanese Koi carp - hence the name!
 The fruits persist into late autumn when the foliage turns to a pure lemon yellow.

-EUONYMUS hamiltonianus 'Miss Pinkie'
+NEW EUONYMUS hamiltonianus 'Miss Pinkie'

 A small, strong growing tree with beautiful pink fruit containing contrasting red-orange seeds.
 The heavy clusters are retained from September through to November.
 The large green leaves develop soft yellow autumn colour.